musicarroll/wwchain/README.md

 The prompt also accepts a few commands like `add`, `remove`, `list` and `balance`.
 Use `balance` at any time to print your wallet's current balance.

+Behind the scenes the wallet module manages a secp256k1 key pair and derives your address.
+It can also build and sign transactions using the current blockchain state, so submitting a `tx` command automatically produces a properly signed transaction.

 ### Wallet encryption

 Set the `WALLET_PASSWORD` environment variable before starting a node to